ats-fukuyama/task/tools/readme.txt

 				profile at an arbitrary time, one should input the finite value, otherwise one
 				should input zero.
+    and one do not need to define all the parameters.
     This file need not be necessary.
 Appropriate values are automatically set as a default.

-    If one read 2-D profile ufiles with time evolution, one can see 3-D view graph.
-If one'd like to check the radial profile at an arbitrary time within the available range of time, one should input the value in the box "SLICE=" and then push "DRAW" so that the radial profile at user-established time will appear.
+    If one read 2-D profile ufiles with time evolution, 3-D view graph will appear.
+If one'd like to know how the radial profile is at an arbitrary time within the available range of time, one should input the value in the box "SLICE=" and then push "DRAW", so that the radial profile at user-established time will appear.
-    Setting "SLICE=0.0", original 3-D view will be shown.
+    To see original 3-D type graph, please set "SLICE=0.0" and "DRAW".
     One can also rotate, scale and translate the figure and switch the lighting with right-clicking or selecting from the menu bar.